Taguhi Manukyan

 Months 7-12: Authority Amplification

-1. Create advanced content addressing complex aspects of each topic
+1. Create advanced content to address complex aspects of each topic

-2. Develop original research or data studies related to core topics
+2. Have original research or data studies related to core topics

 4. Implement regular content refresh cycles